 Conductor: Simon Reade

-Soloists: Sharon Prero – Soprano, Rebeka Hren Dragolič – Mezzo-soprano, Christopher Bryg – Tenor and Christopher Richardson – Bass-Baritone
+Performed by Festival of Voices Choir and Soloists: Sharon Prero – Soprano, Rebeka Hren Dragolič – Mezzo-soprano, Christopher Bryg – Tenor and Tom Flint – Bass-Baritone

 Festival Choir Chorusmaster: June Tyzack